joe-herbert/oneflix/README.md

 # oneflix
-Stop Netflix binging by only letting you watch one episode at a time
+Chrome extension to stop Netflix binging by only letting you watch one episode at a time

 Firefox doesn't work - waiting on `window.navigation` support.